New Studies Reveal the Health Hazard of Being Lonely and Living Alone

 It’s Having it All.

-Below are a summary of points from the research of being lonely and living alone.
+Below is a summary of points from the research of being lonely and living alone.
 Furthermore, the unsettling news when it comes to the health hazard of both:

 – “The data, based on roughly 3 million participants, found that the subjective feeling of loneliness increases the risk of death by 26%.
 Also, this is particularly worrisome given that loneliness plagues nearly 60 million Americans.”